 For example, even if you were able to register Sidekick 2024 Limited as a company, as Sidekick owns the brand “Sidekick” for various accounting and business services, any use of the name in relation to their goods and services would infringe their rights and could lead to suspension of your online sites, or injunctions and other legal actions.

-The team at Sidekick will be able to help you determine when its time to incorporate – make sure though that you register your trading name as a trade mark too as soon as possible to ensure you are the only one allowed to use the name.
+The team at Sidekick will be able to help you determine when it’s time to incorporate – make sure though that you register your trading name as a trade mark too as soon as possible to ensure you are the only one allowed to use the name.